alineberry/youper_challenge/README.md

 The Python programming language and PyTorch deep learning framework were used.
 The python environment used to perform this work is represented in the included `requirements.txt` file.

+To run the project, perform the following steps:
+1. Clone the repository
+1. Create a new python environment and install the `requirements.txt`
+1. Run the notebooks in order

+Note, if you don't have GPU on your machine, you may need to instruct PytorchLightning to train on the CPU instead.

 ## Data
 As suggested in the challenge, reflections are mined from the therapist answers in the following ways:
 1. The first sentence in the answer.